-Incident Command Post (ICP): Location at which the primary Command functions are executed; may be colocated with the incident base.
+Incident Command Post (ICP): Location at which the Incident: An unexpected occurrence or event, caused by primary Command functions are executed; may be cohuman or natural phenomena, that requires action by located with the incident base.

 Incident Command System (ICS): Standardized onscene emergency management system specifically designed to allow its user(s) to adopt an integrated organizational structure equal to the complexity and demands of single or multiple incidents, without being hindered by jurisdictional boundaries.